 Everything You Need to Know About

-To understand cut resistance, we first need to understand the underlying forces that cause a cut.
+To understand abrasion resistance, we must first understand the underlying forces that cause abrasion injuries.

 How are these forces counteracted?